Tree volume measurement: Volume calculations

 While this formula is more involved than the equivalent for a circle, if the major and minor axes of each ellipse are equal, the result is the more familiar formula for the frustum of a right circular cone.

 The volume calculations for these individual frustums of trunk segments can be further refined by considering the overall shape of the trunk.
 Tree trunks change shape, or more appropriately, curvature multiple times from base to top.
 It is not uncommon to see the base of a tree as neiloid in shape for 3 to 10 feet.
 This neiloid shape then changes to a cylinder or paraboloid for perhaps several tens of feet and then to a cone for the remaining distance.

 The best method for modeling that is to divide the trunk into adjacent segments no more than 3 to 5 feet in height/length and then apply either the cone, paraboloid, or neiloid frustum form to each.
 This is a labor-intensive process.
 To gain efficiency, longer sections can be chosen that appear to the eye to have uniform curvature.
 However, the longer the segment, the more important it is to choose the optimum solid.
 Over longer frustums, the greater volume contribution of the paraboloid or the lesser volume of the neiloid becomes apparent when compared to the basic conical form.
-Therefore, when modeling longer frustums the measurer needs to perform independent checks to insure that the right solid has been chosen.
+Therefore, when modeling longer frustums the measurer needs to perform independent checks to ensure that the right solid has been chosen.
 One way to check is to take a diameter measurement at an intermediate point and then project what the diameter would be for the chosen model at the point.
 If the projected diameter is substantially greater or lesser than the measured diameter, then the selected solid is not the right choice.
 In this case, an intermediate form that combines the two forms through weighting may be appropriate.
 The measurer selects weights and applies them to each solid formula to arrive at an intermediate result.
 Each frustum can represent a different parent cone, paraboloid, or neiloid so that there is not a need to impose a single form on the entire tree.